Home Burglar Security Precautions

 Look at your home from the outside – through the eyes of a burglar.
 What is it that you see (as a burglar) that might entice a burglar to break in to your home?
 Lots of burglaries happen at the ‘spur of the moment’ through opportunity.
 No-one home.
 Lights are out.
 Unlocked door.
 Unlocked window.
 Seeing valuables in the yard, or through windows.
 Etc.

-Outdoor motion detector lights that are triggered by movement are excellent burglar deterrents at night.
+Outdoor motion sensor lights triggered by movement are excellent burglar deterrents at night.
+I have written a review on what I consider to be the best motion sensor lights.

 Do not to leave your car keys in a place just inside the door or where they can be seen from outside your home through a window (e.g., on a table-stand next to the door).
 That’s a good way to get your car stolen…